swc-uiuc/shell-genomics/_episodes/01-introduction.md

 > ## Preparation Magic
 >
-> If you type the command:
+> OPTIONAL: If you type the command:
 > `PS1='$ '`
 > into your shell, followed by pressing the <kbd>Enter</kbd> key,
 > your window should look like our example in this lesson.